A ledger, not a game.

 The hard part was deleting things.
 I built a streak counter, liked it, then killed it, because a streak is exactly the game I was trying to get away from.
 I cut the exercise list from 873 down to 438, keeping only the ones I'd actually program myself.
 A few features I was excited about got pushed to after launch.
 When I wasn't sure something earned its place, it didn't make it in.

-- Done The full design system, a dark mode, and every feature built.
+- Done The full Dark Ledger design system, dark and instrument-grade, with every screen and feature built.

-- Next Launch, then the roadmap of things I cut to get there.
+- Next App Store submission, launch, then the roadmap of things I cut to get there.